isomerpages/psd-psw/_exclusives-2022/Civil Service Club Free Online Social Activities.md

 #### Digital Device and Vision: Caring for Your Eyes in Digital Era
 Digital devices have become an integral part of our lives making it impossible to imagine a day without using one or more of such devices.
 Eye care has become not just essential but pressing.
-Come and listen to Ken Tong, Optometrist and Founder of eyesight.sg how you can save your eyes from the harmful effects and minimise the risks. <br>
+Come and listen to Ken Tong, Optometrist and Founder of eyesight.sg how you can save your eyes from the harmful effects and minimise the risks. <br><br>
 **Synopsis:**
 • Digital Transformation – how does it affect our vision<br>
 • Debunking the myth of blue light<br>